EliasKotlyar/yowsup-microservice/README.md

+# NEWS
+The **media** branch has image recibe (and some other media) capabilities.
+Also reconnect and minor imporovements.
+Thanks to all colaborators.

+## Media version docker image
+gabrieltandil/yowsup-microservice:media

 # yowsup-microservice
 This Project provides a microservice which implements an interface to yowsup2.
 You can Send/Receive Whatsapp-Messages with any language of your choice.